Signs and symptoms of multiple sclerosis: Mobility restrictions

 Restrictions in mobility (walking, transfers, bed mobility etc.) are common in individuals with multiple sclerosis.
 Although this is not something constant it can happen when experiencing a flare up.
 Within 10 years after the onset of MS one-third of patients reach a score of 6 on the Expanded Disability Status Scale (EDSS), requiring the use of a unilateral walking aid, and by 30 years the proportion increases to 83%.
 Within five years of onset the EDSS is six in 50% of those with the progressive form of MS.

 A wide range of impairments may exist in people with MS, which can act either alone or in combination to impact directly on a person's balance, function and mobility.
 Such impairments include fatigue, weakness, hypertonicity, low exercise tolerance, impaired balance, ataxia and tremor.

 Interventions may be aimed at the individual impairments that reduce mobility or at the level of disability.
-This second level intervention includes provision, education, and instruction in the use of equipment such as walking aids, wheelchairs, motorized scooters and car adaptations as well as instruction on compensatory strategies to accomplish an activity — for example undertaking safe transfers by pivoting in a flexed posture rather than standing up and stepping around.
+This second level intervention includes provision, education, and instruction in the use of equipment such as walking aids, wheelchairs, mobility scooters and car adaptations as well as instruction on compensatory strategies to accomplish an activity — for example undertaking safe transfers by pivoting in a flexed posture rather than standing up and stepping around.